About

 As a former elite Netballer, Chenoa moved into a Diversity and Inclusion role at Queensland Netball, before moving back into education as a diversity, equity and inclusion specialist.
 Chenoa spent many years during university volunteering teaching in the Northern Territory, Vanuatu, the Maldives and the Philippines.
 She also interned at the National Centre of Indigenous Excellence’s Digital Excellence Team.

 In addition to her studies at Queensland University of Technology (QUT) where she completed a Bachelor of Information Technology, Eva is currently undertaking a Research Honours Project at the University of Technology Sydney (UTS), investigating cultural safety in technology education.
+She has lived experience being the only Aboriginal person or woman in technology classrooms, which is a key driver for her strong motivation in engaging and inspiring Indigenous youth in STEM.

 Adam is the Managing Director and CEO of the EdTech Group, a national education and training organisation specialising in digital technologies education.
 Together, the EdTech Group’s industry-leading brands, Junior Engineers, Audiri, and Cyber Pathways, deliver world-class digital technologies education, school communications software and cyber security education to support educational institutions, corporate organisations, parents and students.